c-steel/cochrane-library-crawler/README.md

 A generic structure for obtaining HTTP responses and extracting data seemed like an appropriate framework to start with.
 In my solution, the HTTP package serves this purpose.

 - The `WebReader` is a wrapper arround an `HttpClient` pointed at a specific website.
    - The website's main url is the `baseUri` (e.g. https://www.cochranelibrary.com in our case).
-This is neccesary to properly follow links.
+This is necessary to properly follow links.
     - Once a `WebReader` is instantiated, you can use it to send requests and get responses from specific pages on the website (e.g. the topics page)
 - `WebResult` is what is returned from a page read.
     - It is a wrapper around the plain response text and a jsoup document (referred to in the code as a dom).